 Clearing the Last Hurdle (Wanda M. Temm, 2017)

 This resource includes tips on building general skills for the exam and advice for planning your test prep, as well as subject-specific lessons to help you understand the black-letter law.
-Bar exam multiple choice questions (with explanations of right and wrong answers) and essay practice questions with help you evaluate your progress.
+Bar exam multiple-choice questions (with explanations of right and wrong answers) and essay practice questions with help you evaluate your progress.

-Strategies and Tactics for the MBE, Seventh Edition (Steven L. Emanuel, 2019)
+Strategies & Tactics for the MBE (Steven L. Emanuel, 2023)

-Below is list of select resources on the West Academic Study Aids platform that are specific to bar exam preparation.
+Below is a list of select resources on the West Academic Study Aids platform that are specific to bar exam preparation.

 Acing the Bar Exam (Suzanne Darrow-Kleinhaus, 2016)

 Although you can test your knowledge on some multiple choice questions scattered within the text, this book emphasizes the process of preparing for the bar exam, such as planning your study schedule, checking your answers on practice exams, and taking the exam itself.
-It also includes advice and encouragement for retakers.
+It also includes advice and encouragement for re-takers.

-The Bar Exam in a Nutshell (Suzanne Darrow-Kleinhaus, 2016) (also available in print Study Skills collection)
+The Bar Exam in a Nutshell (Suzanne Darrow-Kleinhaus, 2016)

 Deconstructs the components of the bar exam itself, with tips on how to answer multiple choice, essay, and memorandum questions.
 Providing guidance on study schedules and preparing test takers to troubleshoot when things go wrong, such as failing to spot issues or forgetting rule statements.
 Also includes advice on preparing to retake the bar exam.